-The Board encourages the integration of students with special needs with other students in regular programs as much as possible.
-In the event integration is not possible, the Board agrees to provide specialized transportation for students with special education needs for whom the Board has received an acceptable medical certificate and/or the Learning Support Services Department has determined that regular transportation is not the best option for a student given the nature of the student's disability or safety concerns.
+The Board encourages the integration of students with special education needs with other students in regular programs as much as possible.
+This is also true in transportation, where students with special education needs may be assigned to yellow bus or public transit, with accommodations.
+In the event integration is not possible, the Board agrees to provide specialized/accessible transportation for students with special education needs for whom the Board has received an acceptable medical certificate and/or the Learning Support Services Department has determined that regular transportation is not the best option for a student given the nature of the student's disability or safety concerns.